-At the Department of Business Administration (DiPSA), we are committed to advancing research that promotes economic progress and social well-being through sustainability, innovation, entrepreneurship, internationalisation, and creativity.
-DiPSA brings together over 60 professors and researchers, many of whom have returned from international institutions or arrived from abroad.
+At the Department of Business Administration (DipSA), we are committed to advancing research that promotes economic progress and social well-being through sustainability, innovation, entrepreneurship, internationalisation, and creativity.
+DipSA brings together over 60 professors and researchers, many of whom have returned from international institutions or arrived from abroad.
 Each year, we also welcome approximately 20 visiting professors worldwide, contributing to an international and interdisciplinary research environment.

 Our department was awarded the prestigious title of “Department of Excellence” by Italy’s Ministry of Education and Merit for the 2023–2027 period, recognizing the high quality and societal relevance of our research activities.